3jane/tindicators/CONTRIBUTING.md

 - option names should generally be taken from the definition, with one exception: the lookback period is always named 'period', not 'length' or whatever
 - output names should start with the short name of the indicator

-Also, neither of them can start with a digit or contain spaces.
+Also, neither of them can start with a digit nor contain spaces.

 ## 5. Implement the indicator